Skip to main content

 Platform/infrastructure product experience

-How to respond: Frame platform work as an enabler for the metrics you already know how to move — activation and retention both depend on it.
+How to respond: Talk about platform work as something that supports the customer outcomes you care about for the metrics you already know how to move — activation and retention both depend on it.

 International stakeholder management